varabyte/kobweb/README.md

 Creating a Kobweb server plugin is relatively straightforward.
 You'll need to:

-* Create a new module in your project that produces a JAR file which bundles an implementation of the `KobwebServerPlugin` interface.
+* Create a new module in your project that produces a JAR file that bundles an implementation of the `KobwebServerPlugin` interface.
 * Move a copy of that jar under your project's `.kobweb/server/plugins` directory.